ruricolist/serapeum/REFERENCE.md

 ### `(dictq &rest keys-and-values)`

 A literal hash table.
-Like `dict`, but the keys and values are implicitly quoted.
+Like `dict`, but the keys and values are implicitly quoted, and the hash table is inlined as a literal object.

 [View source](hash-tables.lisp#L96)